 Inpatients vs. Outpatient

 Inpatient treatment is generally recommended for patients who exhibit a high chance of relapse.
 Usually, they’ve experienced long-term and debilitating addictions which are difficult to break from.
-With the help of medical professionals, the withdrawal symptoms can be mitigated, allowing the user more comfort during the trying detox period.
+With the help of medical professionals, the withdrawal symptoms can be mitigated, allowing the user more comfort during the trying detoxification period.

 Outpatient treatment programs are designed for people who are struggling with milder addictions or for people who have exhibited a strong will to get clean.
 In these cases, they are likelier to abstain from use once the treatment is finished.